Maya Sugarman Photo/Video Journalist

 Before joining KPCC, Maya was a staff photographer at the Antelope Valley Press in Palmdale.
-She has interned at the Los Angeles Daily News, Orange Country Register, Santa Monica Daily Press, and East Bay Express.
+She has interned and freelanced at the Los Angeles Daily News, Orange Country Register, Santa Monica Daily Press, and East Bay Express.
 She is a graduate of the University of California, Los Angeles, where she was a senior staff photographer and photo editor at the Daily Bruin, and received a B.A. in art photography.

 Stories by Maya Sugarman

 There's a new sheriff in L.A.
 County.
 John Scott was sworn in Thursday as interim head of the nation's largest Sheriff's Department, two hours after Baca officially retired.

 Only 10 percent of the amount of DDT expected to be in ocean sediment off Palos Verdes was found in the last round of testing.